 - Trading bonds for stocks as a portion of a leveraged buyout.

 You own a corporation with a close friend.
 In the corporation, there are 100 shares of outstanding stock issued and one million authorized.
 You own 75 percent and your friend owns another chapter, holding 25 percent.
 To recapitalize all of the stock, you initiate non-voting, common stock.
 This stock is issued with objectives, requirements, and your shareholders.

 Here, you again separate the authority to control from the hands-on work.
-Your heir has 67.5 percent of the business, bu since the heir's stock is the non-voting kind, it's not a controlling impetus.
+Your heir has 67.5 percent of the business, but since the heir's stock is the non-voting kind, it's not a controlling impetus.
 It carries a lower financial value in the market because it does not signify the sort of authority or power that voting stock does.
-You now only own 7.5 percent of the business, yet you retain complete control over the work.
+You now only own 7.5 percent of the business yet you retain complete control over the work.
 It is a good strategy when used alongside other methods.
-Examples include gifting programs, sales ventures, or an Intentionally Defective Grantor Trust (IDGT).
+Examples include gifting programs, sales ventures, and an Intentionally Defective Grantor Trust (IDGT).

 Leveraged Recapitalization Strategy

 Leveraged recapitalization is when a company takes on more debt in order to submit a significant dividend or to buy shares.
 In the end, the company can turn out to have improved financial standing — even though this seems contradictory to how debt is normally seen.
 This positive status is known as being in excess of the "optimal" debt capacity.

 If a nation's or company's debt becomes larger than its equity, the profits it reaps per share will decrease in reaction to that change.
 However, the shares will eventually become more stable because the company will have less debt overall.
 That means there are fewer costs, vis-à-vis payments and principals to be given.
 Without the debt, the company can enjoy higher profits and pass them along to shareholders.